"""Class to automatically select available and new primers for sequencing runs."""

 primer = available_primers_dict[primer_seq]

-infos = primer.metadata.get('infos', '')
+infos = primer.metadata.get("infos", "")

-primer = Primer(primer.name, primer.sequence,
+primer = Primer(primer.name, primer.sequence, metadata=meta)

 else: